 Resonant System Vibration Response

-Physical object have resonances.
+Physical objects have resonances.
 There are modal parameters associated with each resonance consisting of its natural frequency, damping and deformation shape (also called mode shape).
 These modal parameters are dependent upon on the object’s distribution of mass, stiffness and damping as well as on how the object is mounted (also referred to as the boundary conditions).

 As vibration consultants we work on structures and systems, big and small, that all have resonances, such as a skid-mounted power generator set, or the floor of an upper-floor surgical operating room, or a semiconductor inspection system, or a guitar, etc..
 These resonances act to amplify vibration from forced excitation at frequencies near a resonant frequency.